WebstepSweden/Frontend-codetest/README.md

 - User should see a summary page
 - If time, add automated tests

-## Sending in the test

-The test should be submitted as a Pull request to the repo
+## Send in the test as a pull request

 ## Current design
 ![Trivia app](https://user-images.githubusercontent.com/6728401/156407576-55991df2-89a0-4bbd-9a53-3d78826cc143.gif)